aws-samples/amazon-ivs-grid-feed-for-ios-demo/README.md

 # Amazon IVS Grid feed for iOS Demo

-A demo SwiftUI iPhone application intended as an educational tool to demonstrate how you can build a grid feed of autoplaying videos with [Amazon IVS](https://www.ivs.rocks/).
+A demo UIKit iPhone application intended as an educational tool to demonstrate how you can build a grid feed of autoplaying videos with [Amazon IVS](https://www.ivs.rocks/).

 <img src="app-screenshot.png" alt="A screenshot of the demo application running on an iPhone." />